Bitcoin Verdict

 • Your wallet talks only to your own machine

-• No third party sees your addresses
+• No outside party sees your addresses

-• You verify everything independently
+• You check everything for yourself

 Common Misconceptions